×

 • As the first step before eating in any house, make sure you wash your hands.

-• Then as the second step, after food is being served, you have to mix the rice with the side dishes well with your fingers.
+• Then as the second step, after food is served, you must mix the rice with the side dishes well with your fingers.
 Make it a thick and sticky mixture.
-For example when you are served with sabzi and dhal, you need to mix the rice only with the dhal.
+For example, when you are served sabzi and dhal, you need to mix the rice only with dhal.
 Sabzi can be taken as scoops along with the mixture of rice and dhal.

 • As the final step, you need to take the mixed food in small quantities with your hand and fingers and put it into your mouth.
 The knuckles of your hand must face the dish.